Trademark Classification in India – Goods & Service Class Codes

 Classifying products and services accurately is a crucial step in the trademark registration process in India.
 Several reliable online tools are available to simplify the trademark categories listing process:

-1. NICE Classification Tool: Developed by the World Intellectual Property Organization (WIPO), this tool provides a comprehensive guide to the classification of goods and services under the NICE system.
+1. NICE Classification Tool: Developed by the World Intellectual Property Organisation (WIPO), this tool provides a comprehensive guide to the classification of goods and services under the NICE system.
+It covers all 45 classes with class headers and explanatory notes.

 2. TMclass Tool: Offered by the European Union Intellectual Property Office (EUIPO), TMclass helps users determine the appropriate trademark class for their goods or services with ease.